Multiple Sclerosis Society of Canada

 When filmmaker and long-distance cross-country skier Caroline Côté contacted us in 2017 to ask us to support her documentary project, we didn’t hesitate a single second.
 Produced in August 2017, this excellent film tells the story of three women who crossed the Parc Kuurujjuaq (100 km), over mountains and through rivers, to discover an ancestral culture.

 Événements Harricana provided financial assistance for the expedition.
-The documentary will be part of the 2018 world tour of the Trails in Motion film festival.
+The documentary was part of the 2018 world tour of the Trails in Motion film festival.